PaulKinlan/paul.kinlan.me/content/2016-11-05-custom-elements-ecosystem.md

 2. [Component User] Agreeing to implement Contract `window.customElements.define('share-button', ShareButton);`

-It can be argued that the [Component Creator] shoud own the "Agrees to use Contract" becuase allowing site owners to user their own tags can create a number of problems when a [headless renderer](/the-headless-web/) doesn't implement the Web Components APIs will be able to understand that an element name is intended to be follow the implementation defined between element
+It can be argued that the [Component Creator] should own the "Agrees to use Contract" because allowing site owners to user their own tags can create a number of problems when a [headless renderer](/the-headless-web/) doesn't implement the Web Components APIs will be able to understand that an element name is intended to be follow the implementation defined between element